-2. Device Interrupt and Nonexistent Memory - After interrupts are enabled, a transmit buffer descriptor chained to a nonexistent memory location is sent to the Unit Under Test (UUT), that is, one of the two possible DEQNAs.
-The UUT should generate a transmit interrupt with the CSR NI bit (bit 02) set.
+2. Device Interrupt - The DEQNA is set to internal loopback mode.
+After interrupts are enabled, a transmit buffer descriptor is sent to the unit under test (UUT), that is, one of the two possible DEQNA adapters.
+The UUT should generate a transmit interrupt.
 Possible errors are: